carpentries/glosario/CONTRIBUTING.md

       toutes les fonctions.
 ```

-## 3. Adding a new language
+## Adding a new language

 If you want to add a term or define a term in a new language, you can quickly check if your language is defined in glosario by heading to `https://glosario.carpentries.org/[lang]`, replacing `[lang]` with the [two-letter ISO 639 language code][iso639-table-en].
 If you see a
 [page not found error][https://glosario.carpentries.org/not-found], then that means you are the first to add this language to glosario!

-To add your language, first follow the instructions for [adding a new term to the glossary](#1-adding-a-new-term-to-the-glossary) or [adding a definition in another language to an existing term](#2-adding-a-definition-in-another-language-to-an-existing-term).
+To add your language, first follow the instructions for [adding a new term to the glossary](#adding-a-new-term-to-the-glossary) or [adding a definition in another language to an existing term](#adding-a-definition-in-another-language-to-an-existing-term).
 Next, you will:

 1. create a landing page for your language;
 2. add the entry for the language in the `_config.yml` file